 Professional indemnity insurance operates on a 'claims made' basis.
 This means that contractors will only be covered for claims made against them during the term of the policy.
 For this reason, contractors should consider holding insurance even when they are not working, as this would protect you from situations where an error or omission is not discovered until after the contract has ended.
 So, if you move insurer, you should consider if you need retroactive cover.

 Retroactive cover, otherwise known as retrospective cover, means that you would be covered for new claims made against work that was carried out before your policy started.
 Not all insurers offer this cover, and some charge an extra premium to include it.
 At Kingsbridge, we include retroactive cover as standard for professional indemnity; protecting you against any work you did up to six years in the past.

 Do you have any professional indemnity claim examples?

 A setting out engineer provided incorrect drawing measurements for the setting out of curbs, resulting in the main contractor having to rectify the works and delaying them by two weeks.
 The insurers appointed loss adjusters to investigate, liability was agreed, and the claim was settled.
 The engineer was covered by their professional indemnity insurance cover.

-A draughtsman provided incorrect 3D drawings for a handrail which was then made in accordance with those designs.
-Subsequently it was found that the drawings were done back to front, making them useless.
+A draughtsman provided incorrect 3D drawings for a handrail which was then made per those designs.
+Subsequently, it was found that the drawings were done back to front, making them useless.
 The claimant had to obtain new handrails which caused a delay in the building project.
 Liability was subsequently accepted and the claim was closed.
 The draughtsman was protected by the professional indemnity insurance they held.